ay0408/CompLaplace/README.md

 **・While this study was kind of a proof-of-concept, we intend to develop more reliable methods by investigating better information compression techniques and considering varying noise distributions smoothly at the boundary to truly satisfy differential privacy.**

 ・As for the shortcomings of the proof about that our method is $\epsilon$-differentially private, I suppose that we might be able to correct them by making some assumptions/conditions appropriately.
-Including verification of our experimental results and reconsideration of the concept of privacy, we hope that this study will be of some benefit to future research in privacy-protection community.
+If the sig and non-sig groups are sufficiently far apart, perhaps our method could be used.
+However, we should at least carefully verify our experimental results and reconsider the concept of privacy.

 (・Is it possible to develop methods that maintain a certain accuracy regardless of the privacy level (like the results in this study)?
 (It doesn't matter whether they use differential privacy or not.))